UML Diagram in Software Engineering: Types, Uses, and Examples

 Best Practices for Creating UML Diagrams

 System design can be more easily represented and documented with the help of the Unified Modeling Language (UML).
-Best practices need to be followed in order to produce UML diagrams that are both important and useful.
+Best practices need to be followed in order to produce diagrams that are both important and useful.
 Here are a few instances of UML best practices:

 • Identify the Audience – Consider the people who will view your UML diagrams as you create them.